tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 ### 9. Student Do: Data Relationships (10 min)

-In this activity, students will create table schemata for students and available courses, and then create a junction table to display all courses taken by students.
+In this activity, students will create table schemata for agents and regions, and then create a junction table to display all regions assigned to agents.

 **Instructions:** [README.md](Activities/06-Stu_Data_Relationships/README.md)